Today, I have a video interview with Dan Go. Dan, and I chat about “How to Have the Best Workout of Your Life.”

 1) To wake up the nervous system.

-2) To lubricate their joints to make sure that they are ready for the workouts.
+2) To lubricate their joints to ensure they are ready for the workouts.

 If you are looking for more workouts that will help you increase your workout results and prevent injuries, you can check out the Recovery Workouts Program.